codesleeps/pixelcraft-bloom/DEPLOYMENT_CHECKLIST.md

 ## 🎉 Congratulations!

-Once all items are checked, your PixelCraft backend is live!
+Once all items are checked, your AgentsFlowAI backend is live!

 **Your API is now available at:**
 - https://api.yourdomain.com